coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+= 3.9 =
+* Upgrade now for PHP 7 and WordPress 4.4.2 compatibility.

 = 3.8.8 =
 * Upgrade now for security fix and WordPress 4.1.1 compatibility with minor bug fixes.